Wolsten/ARTE/readme.md

 ARTE provides three style sheets in `src/css`:

 ```
-stlyes.css
+styles.css
 dark-theme.css
 light-theme.css
 ```

 To switch between light and dark themes simply swap the import statement at the top of `styles.css`.

-Additional themes can be added easily by adding further theme files with their own varaible settings.
+Additional themes can be added easily by adding further theme files with their own variable settings.

-The icons used in our example code come from Bootstrap but these may be replaced with a different set by updating the file:
+The icons used in our example code come from Bootstrap but these may be replaced with a different set by importing a different set and updating the file:

 ```
 src/js/icons.js